 Oestrogen and progesterone

 A blood test for these female hormones can indicate if the ovaries are not working and are not producing enough oestrogen.
 Oestrogen can be given as a tablet, patch or injection.
-The dose is gradually increased over a few years until a dose is obtained that will give normal oestrogen levels.
+In this type of hormone replacement therapy, the dose is gradually increased over a few years until a dose is obtained that will give normal oestrogen levels.

 Progestogen is added later than oestrogen to help to produce withdrawal bleeds (like periods).
 These hormone treatments are usually continued throughout life.